GilbertKrantz/Extractive-Abstractive-Summarizer/README.md

 - **Abstractive Summarization**: Generates a summary by interpreting the text and generating new sentences.
 - **Extractive Summarization**: Selects key sentences directly from the text to form a summary.
+- **Model Testing**: Test the summarization models using a dataset and evaluate their performance.

 ## Models Used